-After a couple weeks of living life quietly anchored in St. George’s Bermuda, we pulled up our anchor and motored to Hamilton Bermuda by boat.
-Hamilton, the Capital of Bermuda, is quite a beautiful bustling city.
+After a couple of weeks of living life quietly anchored in St. George’s Bermuda, we pulled up our anchor and motored to Hamilton Bermuda by boat.
+Hamilton, the capital of Bermuda, is quite a beautiful bustling city.
 While anchored we enjoyed the views of the city by day and night.
 We also took several trips to land to explore our surroundings.

 But don’t let me get ahead of myself!
 First thing first – getting to Hamilton.

 Before pulling up our anchor we called Bermuda Radio seeking guidance as to exiting St. Georges and taking the southern channel over to Hamilton.
 After a quick VHF call on Channel 27, Bermuda Radio said we were clear to leave noting that the only traffic to worry about where the two cruise ships using the Northern Channel.

 My husband, Simon, started the engine.
 I pulled up the anchor and off we motored.

 The breeze was strong and right on our nose so we had no choice but to motor the 2.5 hours from St. George’s to Hamilton.
 It was nice to see the island from the sea.
 We could easily spot all the beaches and landmarks we discovered by foot.

 During the Hamilton Bermuda by boat passage our daughter, Sienna watched a movie.
 I chilled out taking in the beautiful views and Simon kept watch for channel markers and Cardinals (floating markers telling you to stay to one side to avoid obstructions).
 The Cardinals point to East, West, North or South and you need to ensure your boat passes them correctly.

 A few sportfish boats passed us in addition to some other motoring sailboats.